KnowledgeDesenv/module-AA-fix/README.md

 ## 4. Testing and Documentation

-I have prepared a `collection.json` file with documentation to facilitate testing.
+I have prepared a `collection.json` file with documentation to facilitate testing on Postman.

 [Baixar o arquivo](aatests.postman_collection.json)